Probiotics, Prebiotics and Fibre: What's the Difference?

 - Green bananas

-Fibre: Structural support for digestion
+Fibre: Structural Support for Digestion

 Fibre is the indigestible component of plant foods that plays a fundamental role in digestive health.
 It helps regulate bowel movements, and in some cases, can influence microbial balance.